-You can wear a compression bandage or tubigrip (elastic stocking you can buy at the pharmacy).
+You can wear a compression bandage or Tubigrip (elastic stocking you can buy at the pharmacy) if your foot is swollen.
 If you experience pins and needles, numbness, or colour changes in the toes loosen the compression as it may be too tight.